Suzi Barbosa

-Suzi Barbosa is a Bissau-Guinean politician, who is currently Special Adviser of the President of the Republic for Foreign Affairs.
-She was Minister of Foreign Affairs from 2019 to 2023 and was appointed Minister 4 times.
-Before she Secretary of State for International Cooperation and also Diplomatic and Political Adviser for the Prime Minister Aristides Gomes.
-From 2014 till 2023 she was member of parliament elected 3 times and also Chair of the Women Parliamentarians Network of Guinea-Bissau.
+Suzi Barbosa is a Bissau-Guinean politician, who is currently board member of the Spain África Strategic Council, since 2025.

+She was former Special Adviser of the President of the Republic Umaro Sissoco Embaló, for Foreign Affairs, from 2023 to 2024.
+She was Senior Minister and Minister of Foreign Affairs from 2019 to 2023 and was appointed Minister 4 times.
+Before she Secretary of State for International Cooperation, from 2015 to 2016.
+Before she was Diplomatic and Political Adviser for the Prime Minister Aristides Gomes, from 2018 to 2019.
+She was member of parliament elected 3 times and also Chair of the Women Parliamentarians Network of Guinea-Bissau.She is also PhD student in African Studies in Portugal.